-If you are unable to specifically allocate deductions between spouses, prorate the deductions based on the ratio of your separate incomes to total joint income.
-For example, if one spouse earns 60% of the household income and the other earns 40%, designate 60% of the deductions to the spouse earning 60% of the household income and 40% of the deductions to the spouse earning 40% of the household income.
+If you are unable to specifically allocate deductions between spouses, prorate the deductions based on the ratio of each spouse's separate income to the total joint income.
+For example, if one spouse earns 60% of the household income, allocate 60% of the itemized deductions to that spouse and the other 40% of the itemized deductions to the spouse earning 40% of the household income.
+Enter the allocated itemized deductions on line 17b in the respective columns.

-44 Foreign Taxes Paid
+Foreign Taxes Paid

-If you elected the Foreign Tax Credit on your federal return, your federal itemized deductions, allowed as Delaware itemized deductions, will be increased by the amount of foreign taxes actually paid.
-Foreign taxes accrued, but not paid, are not allowed as an addition on Line 44.
-On Line 44, enter the amount of foreign taxes paid included on Federal Form 1116.
-If you were not required to file Federal Form 1116, enter on Line 44 the amount of foreign tax paid.
+If you elected the Foreign Tax Credit on your federal return, you may add the amount of foreign taxes that were actually paid to your Federal itemized deductions to calculate your allowable Delaware itemized deductions.
+Foreign taxes accrued, but not paid, are not allowed as an addition.
+On Line 44, enter the amount of foreign tax paid included on Federal Form 1116, or if you were not required to file Federal Form 1116, enter the amount of foreign tax paid.

-45 Charitable Mileage Deduction
+Charitable Mileage Deduction